rajveerjat/rajveerjat.github.io/_pages/about.md

 <!-- Line with two stars -->
 <i class="fas fa-star flashing"></i> [April 2025] Paper accepted for presentation in the 13th World Congress of the Econometric Society (held once in five years) with a financial award of USD 2000 for being in top 10% candidates by The Econometric Society, [Learn more](https://www.eswc2025.org/).

-<i class="fas fa-star flashing"></i> [April 2025] Best Presentation Award in Graduate Student Research Symposium at University of California, Riverside.
+<i class="fas fa-star flashing"></i> [April 2025] Best Presentation Award in Graduate Research Symposium at University of California, Riverside.

 <!-- Line with two stars -->